nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### **Module with Lessons**

-**Description:** The name of the module the person is taking, and a lesson associate with the module.<br>
+**Description:** The name of the module the person is taking, and a lesson associated with the module.<br>

 **Pattern:** `m/MODULE DAY START_TIME END_TIME`<br>